porscheinformatik/pnet-data-api/README.md

 ## Where can I get my password from?

-After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) for requesting a password.
+After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) (respectively the the [System User Self-Service for QA](https://qa.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF)) for requesting a password.
 You should see the system user in the list.
 Click on the name and you will see the details of this user.
 In this form, you can request a new password.

 If the system user is missing, you may be missing in the list of responsible persons for this system user.
 In such a case, please contact your contact person at the Porsche Holding.

 ## I'm not allowed to access the Data API, but the password is correct!

-Use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) to check the access log.
+Use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) (respectively the the [System User Self-Service for QA](https://qa.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF)) to check the access log.
 It will contain a more detailed explanation of what went wrong.
 Quite often the IP is not allowed.
 You can add it in the Self-Service as well.

 ## When querying data, why do I get duplicate entries while others are missing?